DavidPerezContreras/opengl_function_visualizer/readme.md

 ### 🧪 How to Run

-It's a bit tricky to compile since you need the Visual Studio C++ workload for MSVC compiler, cmake, and vcpkg...
+It's a bit tricky to compile since you need the Visual Studio C++ workload, cmake, and vcpkg...
 I used VSCode as an IDE.

 I already included a compiled and bundled version ready for distribution in the dist/ folder with the function f(x)=x as an example